MakeSchool-Tutorials/Hoppy-Bunny-SpriteKit-Swift3-V2/P9-What-You-Learned/content.md

 - Add a sound each time the bunny makes it through the goal.
 - Change the art.
 Change the whole theme of the game by adding new art.
 - Modify game play.
 There are many variables used in the game that can be changed.
     - The physics properties of the bunny.
-This will chnage the feel of the game and how it plays.
+This will change the feel of the game and how it plays.
     - The speed of obstacles and how often they are created.
 This will change the pace of the game.
     - The vertical position of obstacles on the screen.
-This will change the dificulty.
+This will change the difficulty.
     - The size of the goal area.
 This will also change the difficulty.
 - Add different types of obstacles.
     - Having different types of obstacles will keep the game interesting.